Ammunition Talk

 In this Country we have the right to own and store pretty much whatever our budget will allow us.
 With the proper licenses, the sky is the limit on what we can own.
 All this freedom comes with a downside, it can easily cloud your common sense,,,,,, been there!

-Do you already have a “Firearm System” readily available?
+• Do you have a “Firearm System” readily available?

 The items in that “system bag” will vary according to the type of firearm the bag is assigned to.